phungducminh/elotus/hackathon/README.md

 # Required features
-## verify file is stored
-## check file is image and its size
-## store file information in db
 ## create an simple form (with default server url) and upload file via that input
-## pass context.Context contains token to request
-## check return internal error if panic
-## authentication for upload file endpoint by store the user id in token
-## add context.Context
 ## Create database from the script

 # Enhanced features: